Great Chicago Fire moves Chicagoans Westward

-James B Herrick, a grandson of Kettlestrings described how “as soon after the fire as it was deemed safe, Oak Park citizens, especially the housewives, collected sandwiches, crackers, hard-boiled eggs, milk, coffee, and other suitable foods to send to the sufferers.”
+James B Herrick (a grandson of Oak Park settlers the Kettlestrings) described how “as soon after the fire as it was deemed safe, Oak Park citizens, especially the housewives, collected sandwiches, crackers, hard-boiled eggs, milk, coffee, and other suitable foods to send to the sufferers.”
 His grocer father and A.T.
-Hemmingway (Ernest’s grandfather) drove “through the still hot streets and to the sands of the lake shore on the North Side and distributed the food.”[i]
+Hemingway (Ernest’s grandfather) drove “through the still hot streets and to the sands of the lake shore on the North Side and distributed the food.”[i]

+Suburban development was already well under way by 1871.
 Oak Park’s established rail transportation placed it favorably for people who wanted to move out of the city after the fire.
-In the Oak Ridge area land that sold for $1,000 an acre in 1871 had jumped to $3,000 by 1874, but could still be had for $700 an acre in Ridgeland.[ii]
+In the Oak Ridge area land that sold for $1,000 an acre in 1871 had jumped to $3,000 by 1874, but could still be had for $700 an acre in Ridgeland.[iii]
 There was rapid commercial development in the first few years after the fire.
 As business and population boomed, the railroad station was moved to the new commercial center east of Harlem in 1872.

 [i] Sokol, David M., Oak Park, the Evolution of A Village, The History Press, 2011